BigBIueWhale/deep_intent_search/README.md

 - Generate high-quality search results dataset **as a benchmark** to test the long context quality in LLM research.

-- Generate huge (potentially limitless) high-quality search results dataset to train an LLM-like model to be **natively** good at long-context search, which could be offered as an affordable, scalable and fast alternative to this expensive, and rather brute-force approach.
+- Generate huge (potentially limitless) high-quality search results dataset to train an LLM-like model to be **natively** good at long-context search, which could be offered as an affordable, scalable and fast alternative to this expensive and rather brute-force approach.

 ## Usecases